sanjay-chivukula/sanjay-chivukula/README.md

 ### Hi there 👋, I am Sanjay!

-A Software Engineer specializing in computer vision technologies and interests in building scalable distributed systems.
+A Software Engineer specializing in building scalable distributed systems and computer vision.

 <!--
 **sanjay-chivukula/sanjay-chivukula** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.